How To Choose a Handicap Pool Lift

 Global Lift Corp

-Global Lift Corp. produces portable, stationary, battery-powered, manual pool and spa lifts.
+Global Lift Corp produces portable, stationary, battery-powered, manual pool and spa lifts.
 Their ADA-compliant lifts are suitable for use in residential or commercial pools.
 Many of their lifts are compatible with existing anchors, so they are a popular choice when it’s time to replace or upgrade a pool or spa lift.
-In addition, they have lifts that feature an anti-pinch linkage system, and some stationary models can be converted any time to a portable lift with a conversion kit.
+In addition, they have lifts that feature an anti-pinch linkage system, and some stationary models can be converted at any time to a portable lift with a conversion kit.

 Final Thoughts